michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 55

-1. To the chief Musician on Neginoth, Maschil, A Psalm of David.Give ear to my prayer, O God; and hide not thyself from my supplication.chief…: or, overseerMaschil: or, of instruction
+1. To the chief Musician on Neginoth, Maschil, A Psalm of David.Give ear to my prayer, O God; and hide not thyself from my supplication.

 2. Attend unto me, and hear me: I mourn in my complaint, and make a noise;